 The core of academic study at SUNY Old Westbury is a Liberal Education Curriculum that provides students with a broad multidisciplinary liberal arts education that serves as the intellectual foundation for further education, career preparation, and participation in our increasingly complex society.

 Complete information about the Liberal Education Curriculum is available in the Liberal Education Curriculum Guidelines:

 - Appendix B: Alphanumeric List of Approved Courses with Attributes

 - Appendix C: Liberal Education Curriculum Worksheet

 Old Westbury's current Liberal Education Curriculum was developed to meet SUNY-wide General Education requirements while maintaining the College's commitment to diversity, interdisciplinary education, and critical inquiry.
-In order to fulfill the LEC requirements, students must satisfy the College-Wide Proficiency requirements in Mathematics and Basic Communication and Diversity, and complete one course in each of the other eight LEC domains (note that LEC domains correspond to SUNY General Education areas, with the exception of Diversity, which is solely a local requirement.
+In order to fulfill the LEC requirements, students must satisfy the College-Wide Proficiency requirements in Mathematics and Basic Communication, and complete one to two courses in each of the other eight LEC domains (note that LEC domains correspond to SUNY General Education areas.
 While some courses satisfy more than one domain, SUNY requires that all students take a minimum of 30 credits worth of General Education courses).

 - Basic Communication

 - US History and Civic Engagement

 - World Languages

 How to Find Out What LEC Courses Are Being Offered